 Of course, we strongly believe that to get the best bare-shell finish for your Porsche, you should take advantage of soda and media blasting services.
 Soda cleans the paint away without the worry of damage.
 It’s great on areas such as the roof, bonnet and front wings on Porsches.
 Soda isn’t powerful enough to remove rust or filler though.
 For that we utilise crushed glass media.
 This process removes tougher coatings, still with minimal concerns around heat distortion.
 Crushed glass also leaves the surface with a slight key, so it’s ready to paint.

-Common Issues with the 911
+Common Issues with the 911 (and other Porsches too!)

 Practically every car produced by German manufacturers from the 1950’s through to the 1990’s has a particularly tough variety of underseal applied.
 We’ve tried and tested a variety of stripping methods – from acid dipping to shot blasting.
 The only thing that works to remove the underseal seems to be burning it and then attacking with a wire brush.
 Understandably, we don’t offer this as a service, and wouldn’t recommend it (just ask Google how often rust gets into your eyes!).